AtesComp/Vinetto/ReadMe.md

 1. For ***Thumbs.db*** files, Windows(R)(TM) uses at least two format types to store these thumbnails:
-   1. An **older** format that seems to consist of jpeg-like images that have been reduce to a frame composition and image data.
-The standard JPEG header, Define Quantization Table (DQT), and Define Huffman Table (DHT) are missing (presumably, they are constant structures abstracted from the image).
-The header, DQT, and DHT are supplies as constants during extraction.
+   1. An **older** format that seems to consist of JPEG-like images that have been reduce to a frame composition and image data.
+      - The standard JPEG header, Define Quantization Table (DQT), and Define Huffman Table (DHT) are missing as, presumably, they are constants in Windows(R)(TM) and were removed to reduce size.
+Substitute header, DQT, and DHT are supplied as reasonable constants during extraction.
 As such,
-   ***Vinetto may not reconstitute some Type 1 thumbnails correctly.***
+      ***Vinetto may differ slightly from the original display of Type 1 thumbnails***.
-   The PIL Image library is used to attempt proper reconstitution, but may fail in certain circumstances.
+      The PIL Image library is used to attempt proper reconstruction.<br /><br />
-      - NOTE: Recent work has shown that the stored JPEG portions describe RGBA frames.
-      RGBA images are not a recognized format for JPEG.
-However, the image data identifies as CMYK channel images.
-The color channels are stored "out of order" and the Key (K) channel has been set to "full black" for all image generated thumbnails and "selective" (presumably used as Alpha channel transparency parts for desktop display over backgrounds) for all Windows OS constructed thumbnails generated (i.e., image folder images).
-The extraction process reorders the CMY channels (C is Y and Y is C) and sets the K Channel to "no black" for all extracted images.
+      Recent work has shown that the stored JPEG portions describe CMY color channels (no K channel) and an Alpha channel for transparency.
+The color channels are stored "out of order" (C is Y and Y is C).
+Then, the images prescribe to a "YMCA" image format (presumably as a joke).
+The extraction process converts the image to a CMYK image (the K channel is "no black") with no Alpha channel for all extracted images.

    2. A **newer** format that is fully compliant with the JPEG format.
 Vinetto writes this type to file directly.